 ACCOUNTANTS, ATTORNEYS, AND FINANCIAL ADVISORS BEWARE

 Have you examined your Qualified Intermediary (QI) lately?
 Are you sure your exchange funds are secure?
+Not all 1031 exchange companies are equal.

 The importance of this can be seen in Winters v.
 Dowdall (Winters v.
 Dowdall 63 A.D.3d 650 (2009) 882 N.Y.S.2d 100).
 In this case, the taxpayer sold a relinquished property in New York and retained Patrick Dowdall, of the law firm Dowdall and Associates, P.C.
 (Dowdall), purported experts in the field, to provide guidance with their 1031 exchange, and specifically with the selection of a QI.